Our 2018 Cybersecurity & NDB Event Takeaways

 Today’s Cyberthreat Landscape

-At Maxsum’s Notifiable Data Breach event, we were joined by Ben Verschaeren from industry leader in cyber-security SOPHOS who briefed the room on the threat landscape businesses face today with a particular focus on two of the main vectors for cyber-attack and data breach, Phishing and Ransomware.
+At Maxsum’s events, we were joined by Ben Verschaeren from industry leader in cyber-security SOPHOS who briefed the room on the threat landscape businesses face today with a particular focus on two of the main vectors for cyber-attack and data breach, Phishing and Ransomware.

-Ben’s message centered around building awareness within your organisation of the level of sophistication of today’s attacks, and that the odds of suffering a data breach via cyber-attack is much greater than many businesses assume.
-In fact, he explained, many of the attendees in the room may have already been breached and not even know it!
+Ben’s message centered around building awareness within your organisation of the level of sophistication of today’s attacks.
+He stressed the odds of suffering a data breach via cyber-attack is much greater than many businesses assume.
+In fact, he explained, based on the odds, many of the attendees in the room would have already been breached and not even know it!

 Legal Snapshot of the NDB Scheme

 The second section in our Get #NDBReady events has included a legal snapshot of the NDB Scheme.
-In Bendigo, Anna Doughan and Tessa Mead from RobertsonHyetts Solicitors provided an overview of the NDB Scheme’s legal framework.
+In Bendigo, RobertsonHyetts Solicitors provided an overview of the NDB Scheme’s legal framework.
 They provided some much need clarity around definitions under the scheme and how they apply in terms of what constitutes an “eligible data breach”, a breach that results in “serious harm”, and the mitigation of risk through “remedial action”.
-Of particular interest were their recommendations for the steps to take when businesses have reason to “suspect” they have suffered a data breach, explaining that organisations covered by the NDB Scheme will need to carry out a three-stage assessment within 30 days to determine whether an eligible data breach has occurred and needs to be reported.
+Outlining the steps businesses should take when they have reason to “suspect” they have suffered a data breach, they explained that organisations covered by the NDB Scheme need to carry out a three-stage assessment within 30 days of discovering a breach to determine whether an eligible data breach has occurred and needs to be reported.

-In Melbourne, attendees heard from Founder and Principal at Rankin&Co.
-Business Lawyers, Rob Roy Rankin about the importance of seeking dedicated legal and technology advice in conjunction to assess and understand what constitutes “an eligible data breach that results in serious harm” in the context of your industry vertical.
-He highlighted that while the requirements under the legislation have been left deliberately broad so as to ensure businesses start to exercise best practice around their data security, being able to take sound remedial action backed by legal advice and in line with a data breach response plan may mitigate the need for reporting, not to mention prevent reputation damage.
-Rob also made the important call for educating your team, as data breaches are often the result of human error, or even disgruntled employees.
+In Melbourne, attendees heard from Rankin&Co.
+Business Lawyers about the importance of seeking both dedicated legal and technology advice in order to assess and understand what constitutes “an eligible data breach that results in serious harm” in the context of your industry vertical.
+They highlighted that the requirements under the legislation have been left deliberately broad so as to ensure businesses start to exercise best practice around their data security.
+Implementing proactive security processes that position businesses to be able to take sound remedial action backed by legal advice and in line with a data breach response plan may mitigate the need for reporting, and prevent reputation damage.
+They also stressed the need to educate your team, as data breaches are often the result of human error, or even disgruntled employees.